 NWDAF collects the network data from AF (directly or via NEF) and from other 5GC NF(s) in order to calculate and provides statistics and predictions on the observed service experience to a consumer NF or to OAM.

+* * * * Next change (3) * * * *

 6.4.3 Output Analytics

 The NWDAF services as defined in the clause 7.2 and 7.3 are used to expose the analytics.